JoinColony/colonyJS/docs/_Intro_GetStarted.md

 ```

-*Note: If you would prefer to do this locally, check out [Local Setup](https://docs.colony.io/colonyjs/intro-local-setup) and come back here once you have your local environment set up.
-You will need to use the private key of the first ganache test account and change `goerli` to `local` in the `getNetworkClient` method.*

 ## Step 3: Create Token

 Each colony has a native token that will be used to calculate reputation within the colony.
-The native token can be any ERC20 token but it cannot be changed once assigned to the colony.
-The next step will be creating that token using the standard [colonyToken](https://github.com/JoinColony/colonyToken) contract.
+The native token can be any ERC20 token but it cannot be changed after you create your colony.
+The next step will be creating that token using our standard [colonyToken](https://github.com/JoinColony/colonyToken) contract.

 Add the following code below `// Step 3: Create Token`: